When the Rolling Stones Tried an Update on ‘Bridges to Babylon’

 Watch the Rolling Stones' Video for 'Anybody Seen My Baby'

 Jagger told MTV that he'd never heard the song, but that he "really admires k.d. as a singer."
 A surprised lang said she took the credit "as quite a compliment."

 None of it helped much.
 "Anybody Seen My Baby?" finished just outside the U.K. Top 20, and didn't chart at all in America.
 Their second single "Flip the Switch" completely flopped, as did "Out of Control" – though the latter later emerged as a concert staple.
 "Saint of Me" rose to No. 26 in the U.K., and became the highest-charting Billboard Hot 100 song from Bridges to Babylon – but at a paltry No. 94.

-The Rolling Stones wouldn't put out another album until 2005's A Bigger Bang, a gritty, old school return.
-Charlie Watts had to admit that he was happy to see this technology-obsessed era go.
+The Rolling Stones wouldn't put out another album until 2005's A Bigger Bang, a gritty, old-school return.
+Charlie Watts later admitted that he was happy to see this technology-obsessed era go.
 "John and Michael [the Dust Brothers] are very nice guys," he told MTV in 1998, "but it's computers and endlessly messing about with little bits of tape.
 Let's be honest: It's boring, if you're a drummer like me."

 For his part, Richards argued that while Bridges to Babylon may not have always worked, it had at least been interesting.
 "It would be easy to go in there and toss off your bloody Rolling Stones record," Richards told the Union-Tribune.